Beginner Frisbee Golf Discs

 A driver is a much more aerodynamic disc that will cut through the air much faster than a putter.
 Disc golf drivers have sharp bevel edges as can be seen in the image on the left.

 This aerodynamic shape gives drivers the potential for more distance.
 The physics from the shape of these frisbees cause them to “fade” at the end of the flight as the speed and disc rotation slow down.
 This means that rather than flying in a straight line, drivers curve off (to the left for a backhand throw of a right handed player or to the right for a forehand throw).

 When drivers are not thrown with enough power to meet their designed speed, they will fade almost their entire flight.
 Beginners are not able to achieve speeds necessary to properly operate these discs.
-This is why most beginning Frisbee Golf players struggle to get distance with a driver and always end up far left of where they are aiming.
+This is why most Beginner Frisbee Golf Discs players struggle to get distance with a driver and always end up far left of where they are aiming.
 This is why it is so important do buy discs designed for beginners.